oracle/truffleruby/doc/user/installing-gems.md

 # Installing gems

-As mentioned in the [README](../../README.md) TruffleRuby does not yet support openssl and C extensions therefore we apply few patched internally to make `rubygems` and `bundler` work out of the box.
+As mentioned in the [README](../../README.md) TruffleRuby does not yet support openssl and C extensions, therefore we apply a few patches internally to make `rubygems` and `bundler` work out of the box.
 Gems with C extensions will install but nothing will be compiled.
-If the gem does not contain a pure Ruby implementation of the C extension the gem will not function properly.
-E.g. `nokogiri`, Active Record drivers, etc.
+If the gem does not contain a pure Ruby implementation of the C extension the gem will not function properly ( e.g. `nokogiri`, Active Record drivers, etc).

 The patches will be eventually removed.